Analysis of Row Partitioning Benefits

 The joins take the same amount of time.
 In the defined workload, the EXPLAIN reports

 indicate that there are no direct joins against the sales table.
-Instead, a spool
+Instead, spool is

-file is always created from the sales table and the spool file is then joined to the
+always created from the sales table and the spool is then joined to the smaller tables.

-smaller tables.
-In the partitioned table case, the spool file might be created more
+In the partitioned table case, the spool might be created more efficiently, but once

-efficiently, but once created it is exactly the same as it is for the nonpartitioned
+created it is exactly the same as it is for the nonpartitioned table.